 Gokarna is a small quaint town on the western coast of India in Uttar Kannada district of Karnataka state.
 The ancient temples of Gokarna have their history rooted in Hindu mythology which makes Gokarna a popular pilgrim destination in South India.
-The laid back pace of life and the pristine secluded beaches has turned this small town into thriving tourist destination.
+The laid back pace of life and the pristine secluded beaches have turned this small town into thriving tourist destination.
 The name Gokarna is derived from the word Go and Karna which means cow’s ear in the local language, as per the lore, Lord Shiva emerged from a cow’s ear in Gokarna.

 After exploring the beach town of Karwar next destination on our road trip along the west coast of India was Gokarna.
 We reached Gokarna near dusk and headed straight to our resort so that we don’t miss the sunset.
 Patang beach resort is situated on a secluded Ganga beach.
 We had a great time watching the sun dip into the horizon and the surreal hues of twilight while Chhavi had fun frolicking in the sand.
+If you are looking to stay in Gokarna we highly recommend Patang beach resort.

 We woke up early next morning to the chirping of birds and the sound of waves crashing the shore.
 We could watch the fishing boats sailing across the sea right from our cottage veranda.
 We had our breakfast at the resort restaurant and headed for the Gokarna city sightseeing.